JusJae/CI_MS1_HomePhitness/README.md

 ## Testing

-The 'Home Phitness' website was tested through the following:
+The 'Home Phitness' website was tested through on the following browsers:

 - Firefox
 - Google Chrome